 The Winters Police Department is a member of the Yolo Emergency Communications Agency (YECA), a joint powers agency that performs dispatching services.
 The Police Department combines proactive law enforcement techniques with a strong commitment to customer service.
-The Department is staffed with 11 sworn positions, consisting of a Chief, a Sergeant, 2 Corporals and 7 Patrol Officers.
-The Department has a Reserve Officer program which provides additional assistance and coverage for fulltime sworn officers.
+The Department is staffed with 11 sworn positions, consisting of a Chief, 3 Sergeants, 2 Corporals and 5 Patrol Officers.
+The Department has a Reserve Officer program which provides additional assistance and coverage for full time sworn officers.
 The Winters Police Department works in collaboration with outside agencies in accordance to a countywide mutual aid agreement.

 Mission Statement, Vision Statement, Core Principles, and Motto:

 The Mission of the Winters Police Department is to provide service to our community, uphold the Constitution, and deter crime and disorder through impartial service to the law.

 The Winters Police Department will continue to be a highly responsive agency that will grow and adapt to meet the needs of our community.
 We will proactively engage in partnerships to identify opportunities and address challenges by developing innovative and creative solutions

 Officers are assigned to a patrol shift under general supervision with the expressed goal of providing public assistance; answer calls related to traffic incidents and other emergencies; enforce laws and ordinances; maintain order; prevent crime; prepare reports on activities performed; testify and present evidence in court; provide backup assistance for other officers and personnel; collect, preserve, and maintain evidence, found property and property for safekeeping; serve warrants and subpoenas and performs other related activities as needed or required.
 Officers are required to complete follow-up investigations on their cases and investigate each incident thoroughly.

 For more information regarding this unit or if you have any questions, please contact Patrol Sergeant Jose Ramirez